Get Training For the Croí Night Run!

 - This programme is designed to ensure you will be able to complete your walk/jog/run even if you miss a week.

-- Print off your training programme and have it somewhere where it is at eye-view (e.g. on the fridge door) so you can track your progress and mark off each week as you complete the sessions.
+- Print off your training programme and have it somewhere where it is at eye-view (e.g. on the door of your fridge) so you can mark off each week as you complete the sessions and track your progress.